About IYNT and NZYST

 During Science Fights in each round of the tournament a participant from one team will report their theoretical and experimental solution to one of the problems.
 A participant from a second team will then critique the report before debating its merits with the reporter in the discussion phase.
 A panel of jurors then awards scores after further examining the participants' scientific understanding through interrogation.
 Scoring highly requires excellent creativity, communication, the ability to present and refute logical arguments and deep understanding of the science that applies to each problem.

 Teams consist of six students.
 While only one member of each team may perform each role in a Science Fight, team members collaborate on their arguments during the fight, and teamwork is essential to success.

-In March 2019, the first NZYST national qualifying tournament was held in Wellington.
+Since 2019, the NZYST has been the national qualifying tournament.
 Schools can enter up to two teams consisting of three students each.
 The problems are posted on the New Zealand Young Scientists Tournament website in October of the previous year.
-Competition will take place over two days, with each team competing in three Science Fights before the top three teams compete in the Grand Final.
+Competition takes place over two days, with each team competing in three Science Fights before the top three teams compete in the Grand Final.
 The six students who will make up the New Zealand team will be selected following the Grand Final.

 Real scientific discoveries need to stand up to scrutiny.
 Discussion and debate with their peers, in front of experts, enables students to learn to communicate, defend and justify their work.

 “Richly atmospheric, the IYNT is an experience of a lifetime for many of its entrants.